Eiderdown, The Eider Duck & The Sanctuary Farmer

 The female eider duck plucks down from her breast to line her nest and cover

-are not disturbed during this process, and while they are nesting their human guardians help protect them from predators, both human and wild.
+the eggs.
+The eiderdown is gathered from the nests by a devoted team of wildlife biologist's and their assistants.
+Great care is taken to minimize any disturbance to the eider duck during this process, and while the birds are nesting their human guardians help protect them from predators, both human and wild.
 This relationship

 between wild eider duck and guardian has existed for generations and helps